 Reference

 - BLÁZQUEZ OCHANDO, M. 2010.
-Information Source Management in Science and Technology: Development of the Cumulus Program.
+Management of Information Sources in Science and Technology: Development of the Cumulus Program.
 In: 7th Hispano-Mexican Seminar on Research in Library and Information Science.
-UNAM: Mexico City. pp.447-460.
-Available at: http://132.248.242.3/~publica/archivos/libros/7o_seminario_hispanomexicano.pdf
+UNAM: Mexico City. pp.447-460. http://132.248.242.3/~publica/archivos/libros/7o_seminario_hispanomexicano.pdf

 Abstract

 Specialized information sources in science and technology lack adequate systems for their management, cataloging, and automated representation.
-This is due to the fact that bibliographic managers prioritize a bibliographic description approach over the consideration of institutional and documentary source characteristics.
+This is due to the fact that bibliographic managers prioritize a bibliographic description approach over the consideration of institutional and documentary sources.
 With the aim of experimenting with a new model of information source management based on analytical study, the CUMULUS program has been designed to provide novel solutions for the documentary treatment of sources and their semantic relationships with third-party resources.
-The resulting system is capable of organizing information sources with comprehensive description and control of their authorities, as well as enabling their semantic retrieval, thereby becoming a new tool for handling sources and supporting the teaching and training of future information professionals.
+The resulting system is capable of organizing information sources with exhaustive description and control of their authorities, as well as enabling their semantic retrieval, thereby becoming a new tool for handling sources and supporting the teaching and training of future information professionals.

 Keywords